 My name is Mark Doliner.
-I’m a computer software engineer looking for work around North Carolina, USA.
-I worked in the San Francisco Bay area for 12 years before moving back East in 2019.
-My email address is email@example.com.
+I’m a computer software engineer living and working in North Carolina, USA.
+I worked in the San Francisco Bay area for 13 years before moving back East in 2019.
+My email address is firstname.lastname@example.org.

 My Recent Photos